Albatross chick needs a name

 Archived content: This media release was accurate on the date of publication.

-The Royal Albatross Colony is the only mainland place in the world to view Northern royal albatross in their natural habitat.
-There are more than 150,000 visitors a year to the site.
+The Royal Albatross Colony is the only place in the world to see northern royal albatross breeding on a mainland site.
+There are more than 150,000 visitors a year to this protected area.

 DOC manages the northern royal albatross colony with the support of the Otago Peninsula Trust, Te Poāri a Pukekura (Pukekura Co-management Trust) and Dunedin City Council.

 The colony has benefited from decades of DOC's management and predator control.
 It has grown from one breeding pair in 1937 to over 60 pairs in 2017.
 10,000 seabirds are also thriving at Taiaroa Head, including threatened species like red-billed gulls and Otago shags.

 Otago Peninsula Trust's Manager of Operations Taiaroa Head, Hoani Langsbury affirms the importance of the webcam chick's popularity to albatross conservation.

 "We've many thousands of fans who've become very involved and supportive of our work through connecting with the lives of the online albatross stars.
 Having the chance to name and visit the chick that many have fallen in love with, is a wonderful opportunity."

 People have until Friday 2 June 2017 to submit ideas.
 Te Poāri a Pukekura will choose the top five names and the final winning name will be decided by public vote and announced on 20 June.
 The competition is also open to people off shore though the winner would need to pay their own way to New Zealand to participate in the prize.